The hardness of the independence and matching clutter of a graph: The hardness of

-Note that the complexity of disconnected graphs does not have a lower bound better than zero.
-For instance, the graph that consists of a single matching, has a complexity of $0$.
-Moreover, it can be shown that for every rational number $r$, $0\leq r\leq 1$ there exists a graph with complexity $r$.
-To construct one just consider the graph $G_{r}$ from figure \ref{MNComplexityTrees}, where we assume that $r=\frac{a+1}{b+1}$.
+Note that the hardness of $\mathcal{M}_G$ for disconnected graphs $G$ does not have a lower bound better than zero.
+For instance, for the graph $K$ that consists of a single matching, we have $c(\mathcal{M}_K)=0$.
+Moreover, it can be shown that for every rational number $r$, $0\leq r\leq 1$ there exists a graph with hardness $r$.
+To construct one just consider the graph $G_{r}$ from Figure \ref{MNComplexityTrees}, where we assume that $r=\frac{a+1}{b+1}$.

-The following theorem proves the existence of a lower bound for the complexities of connected graphs.
-Before we move on, let us note that the bound given in the theorem below, is significantly better than the one that theorem \ref{MainBound} provides.
+The following theorem proves a tight lower bound for the hardness of $\mathcal{M}_G$ in the class of connected graphs $G$.
+Before we move on, let us note that the bound given in the theorem below, is significantly better than the one that Theorem \ref{MainBound} provides.